tabarra/txAdmin/docs/dev_notes.md

 - [ ] add hwid token bans
     - add an option to wipe all hwids from the database
     - must start tracking the search duration
-- [ ] update discord.js - should be drop in
 - [ ] maybe add some debug logging to `AdminVault.checkAdminsFile()`, to find out why so many people are having issues with their logins